mblack1190/mnb-readme-challenge/README.md

 ## Description:

-This project is designed to generate read me pages using a template that makes creating a readme faster and easier than ever.
+This project is designed to generate readme pages using a template that makes creating a readme faster and easier than ever.

  ## Table of Contents:
     * Title